nmenant/ci-cd-env-setup/docs/class1/module2/lab1.rst

 |

-Before trigger the application deployment, it may good good to give a brief overview of the setup:
+Before triggering the application deployment, it may good good to give a brief overview of the setup:

 * Highlights the different DevOps tools used: Gitlab, Jenkins, Consul, Minishift, BIG-IP, AS3
-* Explain what are the 3 *GitLab* repo and who owns each (TenantA is an application owner deploying while Larry is part of the SecOps team).
+* Explain what are the 3 *GitLab* repo and who owns each (TenantA is an application owner while Larry is part of the SecOps team).
 * Describe how *WebHooks* will trigger our *Jenkins pipelines*
 * Explain how the *my-webapp-ci-cd-demo-dev* *pipeline* will automatically manage the **ADC-Services** repo.